The island of Koh Phangan is a gem sitting in the Gulf of Thailand just waiting to be explored.

-An ever increasing Yoga practise in Koh Phangan which over the years has become part of the island’s culture attracts many travelers from all over the world.
+An ever increasing Yoga practice in Koh Phangan which over the years has become part of the island’s culture attracts many travelers from all over the world.
 To really get into Koh Phangan spiritual vibe, head to the west coast where many yoga and healing centres are found.
-Zen beach is also on this side of the island.
+Zen Beach is also on this side of the island.

 Tip: We were told by our host that Samma Karuna holds free yoga classes.
-If interested check out schedule with Samma Karuna directly.
+If interested checkout the schedule with Samma Karuna directly.

 Indulge in some great food